 How about this sign for MAKEY, MAKEY made from...

 "MaKey MaKey is an invention kit for the 21st century.
-Turn everyday objects into touch pads and combine them with the internet.
+Turn everyday objects into a touchpad and combine them with the internet.
 It's a simple Invention Kit for Beginners and Experts doing art, engineering, and everything in between."
 They funded themselves successfully on Kickstarter.
 It was a good fit for the Kickstarter young adult geek audience.

 There were numerous technology companies demonstrating their equipment priced and sized for the consumer.
-I love, love, lover laser cutters.
+I love, love, love laser cutters.

 These consumer models cut wood, plastic, fabric, felt, paper, cardboard, etc. at 600 dpi.
 They cut all the way through the material or can be rasterized for creating patterns and designs.